buritbest123/Secured-Online-Voting-System/README.md

 # Online Voting System

-This project, developed at the Indian Institute of Information Technology Vadodara, implements an e-Voting system designed to securely simulate an online voting environment.
+This project implements an e-Voting system designed to securely simulate an online voting environment.
 It incorporates robust features such as TCP socket programming, synchronized multithreading to handle multiple clients, and voter authentication to prevent repeated votes and ensure election integrity.

 ## Features